Havoc Overview Direct link to this section

 Blade Dance is (usually) our second most used spender and is (usually) pressed on cooldown.
 When in demon form, BD becomes Death Sweep.
 Just like with CS/Anni, BD and DS are all modified by the same talents.
 Death Sweep just hits harder.
 These abilities do have a short cooldown (around 10 seconds).
 The cooldown is also shared, so if you BD then enter your demon form, DS will still be on cooldown.
 It's also important to note that each slash of the ability is an individual damage instance.
 This means you can hit enemies with part of the spell and miss with others if you (or they) are moving.
 It's important to hit all of slashes, but the last slash is the most impactful so make sure that hits.
 Any reference to BD or DS applies to both, unless otherwise specified.
 The following talents affect BD and DS:

-• Essence Break applies a debuff to enemies which increases CS and BD damage to them.
+- Essence Break applies a debuff to enemies which makes CS and BD deal extra flat damage to them.

-• Fury of the Aldrachi causes BD to cast 3 additional slashes.
+- Fury of the Aldrachi causes BD to cast 3 additional slashes.
 When used after CS in our glaivework pattern, it instead casts 6 additional slashes.
-With our 11.2 tier set, we BD will instead cast 12 additional slashes when used second.
+With Bladecraft, BD will instead cast 12 additional slashes when used second.
 These extra slashes are physical damage, feeding into our Wounded Quarry damage.

 Eye Beam (Abbr.
 EB) Direct link to this section

-• Blind Fury is a 2 point node, making EB generate 20/40 per second while channeling and increasing the damage and duration by 10%/20%.
+- Blind Fury is a 2 point node, making EB generate 15/30 fury per second while channeling and increasing the damage and duration by 10%/20%.
 With zero points in this node, Eye Beam does 10 ticks of damage.
 At one point, Eye Beam will do 11 ticks, and with two points it will do 12.

-• Furious Gaze increases Haste by 10% for 10 seconds if you fully channel the cast.
+- Furious Gaze increases Haste for a few seconds if you fully channel the cast.
 Cancelling EB early will not give you the buff.

 Essence Break (Abbr.
 EssB - NOT EB) Direct link to this section

-Essence Break, a capstone in our spec tree, is a damage amp spell on a short 40 second cooldown.
-It slashes in a cone in front of your character and applies a debuff to enemies hit, increasing Chaos Strike and Blade Dance damage by 80% for 4 seconds.
+Essence Break, a capstone in our spec tree, is a damage "amp" spell on a short 40 second cooldown.
+Since Midnight, it's no longer a real damage amp, but instead increases damage by a flat amount.
+It slashes in a cone in front of your character and applies a debuff to enemies hit, causing Chaos Strike and Blade Dance to do additional flat chaos damage.
 Essence Break can be parried, which is annoyingly tragic.
-This ability lines up nicely with both Eye Beam and Metamorphosis, meaning we always want to be in our demon form before we cast it since it will also amp Annihilation and Death Sweep.
-We also generally want to fit one BD and as many CS's as we can into the short 4 second window.
+This ability lines up nicely with both Eye Beam and Metamorphosis.
+In the past, we always wanted to be in our demon form before we cast it since it would also amp Annihilation and Death Sweep.
+However, since now the damage increase is a flat number on either ability, we'll probably want to use it outside of meta.

 Defensives (Spec Spells) Direct link to this section